InternLM/xtuner/docs/en/user_guides/intern_repo_dataset.md

 ## Interface Introduction

-To train the InternLM-Chat model in XTuner, you need to convert the original data format into the XTuner standard dataset format.
+To train with InternLM format data in XTuner, you need to convert the original data format into the XTuner standard dataset format.
 The core function for processing the InternLM format dataset is as follows:

 ```python
 def process(dataset_folder,